Held on Darug Land

 Venue Information

-This is a fully catered event.
+This is a fully catered, mostly outdoor gathering.

 Facilities

-• established toilet blocks with
+• established toilet blocks with warm showers and flushing toilets

-• drinking water in the Dining Hall
+• drinking water and phone charging station in the Dining Hall

 • 24-hour first aid services